Topend Sports Logo

 Russia at the Olympics

 Russian athletes first competed at the Olympic Games in 1900, then in 1908 and 1912, competing as part of the Russian Empire.
-It was not until 1952 that they again appeared at the Olympic Games, as part of the team from the Soviet Union.
+It was not until 1952 that they again appeared at the Olympic Games, this time as part of the team from the Soviet Union.
 After the break up of the USSR in 1991, Russian athletes competed as part of the Unified Team at the 1992 Games, then as Russia again in 1996 and ever since.

 The Russian Empire team at the 1912 Olympic Games opening ceremony The Russian Empire team at the 1912 Olympic Games opening ceremony (from the Official Report)